inhald/ROS-Estimation-And-Tracking-Node/README.md

 + apriltag-ros package [^1]: this must be installed and the tag on the tracked vehicle must be configured.
 Further information can be found on the apriltag-ros github.

+This package is maintained by Neelkant Teeluckdharry [teeluckn@mcmaster.ca].

 [^1]: https://github.com/AprilRobotics/apriltag_ros